 How will the online Course go?

-1. The Course is designed for 3 months with 12 Lessons.
+1. The Course is designed for 3 months with 12 sessions.

-2. The Course Meeting is every week - one lesson for 90 minutes
+2. The Course Meeting is every week - sessions are 90 minutes

 3. Online Learning will be on the Zoom system (with sessions recorded so that you can review).